Originally published in May 2003

 Much less do we know what life is.
 Living things are made up of chemical machines.
 The secret of life, however, lies not in the correct combination of the chemicals of which living things are built.
 Science seeks to discover how life is imparted to otherwise dead matter, hoping to reverse the death process and thereby create eternal life.
-But that secret will never be found by examining living creatures because the life they have is not their own.
+The right conglomeration of chemicals that moments before was alive is still intact, but no scientific process can restore the life that has left a corpse.
+That secret will never be found by examining living creatures because the life they have is not their own.

-Information can originate only from an intelligence.
-Clearly, the information that provides the instructions for constructing and operating the incredibly small and complex machines which make up living cells could only originate with an Intelligence beyond our capacity to comprehend.
+Information can originate only from a conscious intelligence, a quality found only in personal beings.
+Clearly, the information that provides the instructions for constructing and operating the incredibly small and complex machines that make up living cells could only originate with an Intelligence beyond our capacity to comprehend.

 There is, however, something more vital than physical life.
 Unquestionably, there is a nonphysical side to man.
 Words and the conceptual ideas they express (including those imprinted on DNA) are not a part of the dimensional, physical universe.
 The idea of “justice,” for example, has nothing to do with and cannot be described in terms of any of the five senses.
 It lies in another realm.